-A young couple move into a new apartment, only to be surrounded by peculiar neighbors and occurrences.
-When the wife becomes mysteriously pregnant, paranoia over the safety of her unborn child begins controlling her life.
+A young couple move into an apartment, only to be surrounded by peculiar neighbors and occurrences.
+When the wife becomes mysteriously pregnant, paranoia over the safety of her unborn child begins to control her life.

-Rosemary and Guy Woodhouse move into an apartment in a building with a bad reputation.
-They discover that their neighbours are a very friendly elderly couple named Roman and Minnie Castevet, and Guy begins to spend a lot of time with them.
-Strange things start to happen: a woman Rosemary meets in the laundry dies a mysterious death, Rosemary has strange dreams and hears strange noises and Guy becomes remote and distant.
-Then Rosemary falls pregnant and begins to suspect that her neighbours have special plans for her child.
+Rosemary and Guy Woodhouse move into an apartment in an opulent but gothic building in Manhattan.
+Their landlord Edward "Hutch" Hutchins attempts to dissuade them from doing so: the building has an unsavory history.
+They discover that their neighbors are a very friendly elderly couple named Roman and Minnie Castevet, and Guy begins to spend a great deal of time with them.
+Strange things begin to happen: a young woman Rosemary meets in the laundry commits suicide, Rosemary has strange dreams and hears strange noises and Guy becomes remote and distant.
+Then Rosemary falls pregnant and begins to suspect that her neighbors have special plans for her child.
 Written by

 82 of 108 people found this review helpful.

 Was this review helpful to you?